PC-Admin/awx-k8s-ansible/docs/Install_AWX.md

 ## Setup DNS Entries for it

-1) A/AAAA record for awx.example.org to the servers IP.
+1) A/AAAA record for awx1.example.org to the servers IP.

 2) optionally, an A/AAAA record for rancher.example.org to the servers IP, or a CNAME record for it pointing to awx.example.org.

-3) optionally, an A/AAAA record for grafana.example.org to the backup/monitor servers IP.

 ## Install